MichaelEPope/nsrestlet/readme.md

     {
         function restlet_called(body)
         {
-            //you recieve the payload as 'body'
+            //you receive the payload as 'body'

             //if your application likes JSON, you can send data back to it like this: return {message: "I got your message", data: body}